In this article on GST, we will explain who all are liable to pay GST.

 Small businesses having turnover below the threshold limit can, however, voluntarily opt to register, pay taxes and comply like a normal taxpayer.
 On doing so, the business shall be eligible for taking credit on all purchase made and shall also be able to pass on the credit of taxes paid by him to his customer.

 The GST Act also places responsibility on the e-commerce operators to collect tax at source, where goods and services are supplied through them.
 The price/consideration for the product is collected by the Operator from the consumer and passed on to the seller after deducting his commission by the Operator.
-The Government has placed the responsibility on the Operator to collect the ‘tax’ at a rate to be notified [but not more than 1%] from the seller.
+The Government has placed the responsibility on the Operator to collect the ‘tax’ at a rate of 1% from the seller.
 This shall be done by the Operator by paying the seller the price of the product, less the tax, calculated at the rate specified/notified by the Government.
 This tax will be the specified percentage of the net value of the goods/services sold.
 The e-commerce operators have to remit such tax collected at source with the Government.
+It must be noted here that vide notification no. 51/2018 – Central Tax dated 13th September, 2018 the CBIC has notified that from 1st October, 2018 the provisions of TCS (i.e. section 52) shall come into force.

 We hope the liability issues under GST are clear to you.